keichi/hpcmaspa17-pfanalyzer/src/3_literature_review.md

 # Related Work

-Several interconnect simulators have been proposed in previous researches.
+Several interconnect simulators have been proposed in the past researches.
 PSINS\ [@Tikir2009] is a trace-driven simulator for HPC applications.
 Traces obtained from applications are used to predict the performance of applications on a variety of HPC clusters with different configurations.